vindarel/lisp-journey/content/pythonVSlisp.md

 since Lisp's syntax is based on parenthesis, in practice the experience is similar.

-I wrote a little plugin to help editing python code by manipulating the AST ([red4e](https://github.com/vindarel/redbaron4emacs)).
+I wrote a little plugin to help editing Python code by manipulating the AST ([red4e](https://github.com/vindarel/redbaron4emacs)).
 We first need an AST parser.
-There was a couple for Python 2, another one for Python 3 without annotations, eventually one emerged a couple years later, signs of an unstable language and ecosystem, more work required by the developer.
-I went the simple way by calling each function into a new python process, which is of course too slow. [traad](https://github.com/abingham/traad) is a better project, it can do much more but still, it's difficult to answer questions like
+There was a couple for Python 2, another one for Python 3 without type annotations, eventually one emerged a couple years later, signs of an unstable language and ecosystem, more work required by the developer.
+I went the simple way by calling each function into a new Python process, which is of course too slow. [traad](https://github.com/abingham/traad) is a better project, it can do much more but still, it's difficult to answer questions like
 cross-referencing: "who calls this function" or "who does this